BitR/empyrion-docker/deb/README.md

 # Invoke sshd (optional)
 - sshinit.sh is a viable example of an sshd invocation.
-- it will attempt to run sshd and generate ssh keys and certs.
+- It will attempt to run sshd and generate ssh keys and certs.
-- it will attempt to exfiltrate the user private key and signed public key from the container
+- It will attempt to exfiltrate the user private key and signed public key from the container
-- it will attempt to delete the user private key in the container.
+- It will attempt to delete the user private key in the container.

 #Additional ssh security
 - empyrion:/home/user/.ssh/user.pub may be overwritten for additional security with the following